What is lead scoring? A complete guide for businesses

 - Increased sales efficiency: By prioritising high-value leads, sales teams can focus their efforts where it matters most.

-- Improved marketing strategies: Marketing teams can tailor their campaigns to attract high-scoring leads.
+- Improved marketing strategies: Marketing teams can tailor campaigns to attract high-scoring leads.

 - Better alignment between sales and marketing: Consistent criteria for evaluating leads ensure both teams are on the same page.